-The photographs, posters, books, diaries, letters, and objects featured in this exhibit are a small selection from the collections held by the Schlesinger Library on the History of Women in America.
+The photographs, posters, books, diaries, letters, and objects featured in this exhibition are a small selection from the collections held by the Schlesinger Library on the History of Women in America.
 They illustrate how periods of war have forced women to adapt to difficulties and confront atrocities and how they have expanded and transfigured women's role in society.

 War has historically offered human beings an opportunity to transcend the limitations of ordinary life, to emerge from private concerns onto a larger stage, to test themselves in challenges unimagined in peace time, and to play a more significant and more honored role in the life of their communities.
 As men are drawn to such opportunities, so are women.
 This exhibition reveals the range of those opportunities and the enthusiasm with which women seized them.
 The wars of the last two centuries have provided women the chance to help change the course of history and in the process to change the image of themselves and their role in society.